Memorial stone honoring Père René Menard, erected in 1925.

 Presumed site of the siege of Alesia, where the Roman tribe defeated the Celtic tribe

-When Julius Caesar defeated the Gallic alliance under Vercingetorix, Gaul was a wilderness of wandering, often warring, tribes – Hevetus, Aedui, Mandubii, and others – and semi-permanent settlements.
-The Battle of Alesia ( 52 BC) was fought around the Gallic oppidum (fortified settlement) of Alesia [near Alise St. Reine in modern France), some 15 kilometers from my writing desk.
+When Julius Caesar defeated the Gallic alliance under Vercingetorix, Gaul was a wilderness of wandering, often warring, tribes [Hevetus, Aedui, Mandubii, and others] and semi-permanent settlements.
+The Battle of Alesia ( 52 BC) was fought around the Gallic oppidum (fortified settlement) of Alesia [assumed to be the site near Alise St. Reine in modern France), some 15 kilometers from my writing desk.

 When French traders arrived in the region now called Wisconsin in the early 1600s, it was a wilderness of wandering tribes.
 Native settlements appeared and were abandoned.
 Tribal warfares flared, the more powerful tribes and tribal confederations displacing weaker neighbors.
-The tribes the French missionaries encountered in Wisconsin ––Potawanimi, Ho Chunk, Chippewa, Menominee, Kickapoo–had been displaced west by the powerful Iroquois Federation of New York, and who in turn displaced the Sioux in the battle of Mole Lake (1806), Wisconsin.
+The tribes the French missionaries encountered in Wisconsin, the Potawanimi, Ho Chunk, Chippewa, Menominee, Kickapoo, had been displaced west by the powerful Iroquois Federation of New York, and who in turn displaced the Sioux in the battle of Mole Lake (1806), Wisconsin.
 Two millennium after Alesia, US Forces defeated the Sauk and Kickapoo tribes in the Black Hawk Wars (1832), opening the region to permanent settlement.